 Pigeon Pair and Me

 Nell says: ‘I’d never let my children (5 and 7) play on a tablet without an app to filter out dodgy content – and to restrict their playing time.
 I need help with remembering to tell them their time’s up, though!’

 ‘I found the fire tablet great for this as it fully blocks the normal internet in a child’s profile, with added time limits etc,’ says Maria.
 ‘I’d also never let him have Snapchat, music.ly and others without me having access to it, as they all have a messaging feature and anyone can get in touch.
 It’s scary…’

-‘My daughter gets limited screen time so I was slightly lulled into a false sense of security – until she used my one click settings on my Kindle to buy a suggested app!’ explains Cathy.
-‘Fortunately, an appropriate one and only about a pound but still… Our new tablet has kids mode so you can set which apps are accessible and she also can’t access internet etc. One bonus of using them mostly on flights is that she has no Wi-Fi anyway!
+‘My daughter gets limited screen time so I was slightly lulled into a false sense of security – until she used my one-click settings on my Kindle to buy a suggested app!’ explains Cathy.
+‘Fortunately, an appropriate one and only about a pound but still… Our new tablet has kids mode so you can set which apps are accessible and she also can’t access the internet etc. One bonus of using them mostly on flights is that she has no Wi-Fi anyway!
 It’s definitely something I’ll need to look into more as she gets older, though.’